Inmarsat-6 (I-6) [Airbus DS]

 I-6 F1 and F2 will carry a large 9 m aperture L-band antenna and nine multibeam Ka-band antennas, and feature a high level of flexibility and connectivity.
 A new generation modular digital processor will provide full routing flexibility over up to 8000 channels and dynamic power allocation to over 200 spot beams in L-band.
 Ka-band spot beams will be steerable over the full Earth disk, with flexible channel to beam allocation.

-The first satellite (I-6 F1) is scheduled for launch in 2020 and its electric propulsion system will enable it to reach geostationary orbit in four to six months, depending on the type of launcher used.
+The first satellite Inmarsat-6 F1 was scheduled for launch in 2020 and its electric propulsion system will enable it to reach geostationary orbit in four to six months, depending on the type of launcher used.
 It has been designed to remain in service in orbit for more than 15 years.
+The launch on a H-2A-204 rocket ad been delayed until December 2021, when it was ssuccessfuly put into orbit.
+Later the satellite suffered an anomaly in its power system, which was successfully resolved.